Third place playoff: Professional basketball

 The Big3 professional 3-on-3 basketball league features a post-season game for third place; the game is played directly before the league's championship and features the teams who were eliminated in the semifinals.
 The FIBA World Cup has a third-place game.

 College basketball

 Third place games (and consolation games for lower placings) are common in early season college basketball tournaments, as it gives each team an opportunity to play more games before the conference games start in earnest.
 It also provides the tournament venue with additional games.

 The NCAA Division I men's basketball tournament held regional third-place games until 1975, and national third-place games until 1981.

 Little League World Series

 For most of its history, the Little League World Series has featured either a consolation bracket, or consolation games.
 Currently, the tournament features a single consolation game between the United States runner-up and the International runner-up.
 Like the championship, the game allows an American team to compete against an International team.
-All other games are played within their respective American or International pool of eight teams each, except two exhibition games which match the United States teams and International teams which were doubly eliminated, and winless, in their respective brackets (these were eliminated following the 2019 LLWS).
+All other games are played in a double-elimination format within their respective American or International pool of ten teams each.